BianKov/ncmceoptimisedforepsouponpublication/README.md

 # Optimisation of ncMCE by logarithmic loss minimisation

 ## Reference
-B. Kovács and G. Palla, *Optimisation of the coalescent hyperbolic embedding of complex networks*, Scientific Reports
+B. Kovács and G. Palla, *Optimisation of the coalescent hyperbolic embedding of complex networks*, Scientific Reports, 2020

 ## Usage
 ### Input files